Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 Home Depot Criminal Background Check Levels

 The rankings are divided into three categories that correspond to the information that is discovered during the background check.
-Each level is related to the severity of the information that is found and is used to assist hiring managers about making decisions on whether or not an employee should be hired.
+Each level is related to the severity of the information that is found and is used to assist hiring managers in making decisions on whether or not an employee should be hired.3

 Green